XJFlash Module

 Initialisation – The FPGA connected to the flash is configured with the XJFlash image required for the target board.
 Example time: 2.1 s.

 Erase – The flash can be erased using one of two algorithms.
 The basic erase will simply erase all blocks within a defined range (this may be the whole flash or just the space needed for the image to be programmed).
 The more intelligent erase will use the fact that it is quicker to read the flash than to erase it; as such it reads from each address and only starts erasing if some data is found.
 This step can be skipped if it is known that the flash will always be blank before it is programmed.
+Example time – intelligent erase enabled: 0.9 s with a device already erased, to 23 s with a fully programmed device (limited by erase time of device).

 Program – Data from the target images is streamed into the FPGA through its JTAG port.
 The FPGA then programs this data into the connected flash(s).
 Multiple files can be specified and programmed at defined offsets.
 This step can be bypassed if only verification is required.
+Example time: 6.2 s (limited by the programming speed of the device).

 Verify – The verification checks every byte in the flash against the specified file(s), ensuring there are no data bit errors.
 This step can be bypassed if only programming or erasing is required.
+Example time: 1.8 s with TCK at 10 MHz, reducing to 1.3 s with TCK at 20 MHz.

 Example Timings Using a Xilinx Zynq®-7000 series SoC